Coach Matt Pippin

 Sound familiar?

-But come February, I start getting calls from people who tweaked a knee, or started feeling a weird knot in their hip, or have a pinch in their shoulder and are bummed because just when they felt like they were making progress, something happens to slow them down.
+Only a few weeks later, I start getting calls from people who tweaked a knee, or started feeling a weird knot in their hip, or have a pinch in their shoulder and are bummed because just when they felt like they were making progress, something happens to slow them down.

 If this sounds like you, keep reading because I’m going to show you how to stay injury free when you get back into your fitness routine.
 Plus, I’m sharing a few exercises you can do, starting today, to bulletproof your body year round.